openrewrite/rewrite-docs/docs/recipes/analysis/controlflow/controlflowvisualization.md

       includeDotfile: false
 ```

-Now that `com.yourorg.ControlFlowVisualizationExample` has been defined, activate it and take a dependency on org.openrewrite.meta:rewrite-analysis:2.13.1 in your build file:
+Now that `com.yourorg.ControlFlowVisualizationExample` has been defined, activate it and take a dependency on `org.openrewrite.meta:rewrite-analysis:{{VERSION_REWRITE_ANALYSIS}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">